Wooden musical instruments are sensitive to their environment.

 When To Dehumidify A Guitar?

 On Long Island we have large seasonal shifts; The colder months bring dry air and the warmer months are often quite humid.
 Too much humidity can bring its own share of problems as our wooden instruments absorb water vapor, causing them to swell.

 Those with consistently air conditioned homes have a leg up in counteracting humidity, due to the fact that air conditioning units pull moisture out of the air as part of the cooling process.
 However, if you are without central A/C, or if the guitar is kept in a particularly damp environment such as a basement, too much humidity can still be a concern.
 Humidity readings that are consistently at or above 60% are cause for concern.

 Humidity Protection Best Practices

 Tools For Humidity Maintenance

+The expense and inconvenience of repairing damage caused by humidity, or in replacing a guitar that has been destroyed by it, is far greater than is required to maintain it.
 Below are some of our favorite solutions to help to keep your guitars playing great for years to come.
-Most are designed to work in conjunction with your instruments case.
+Most are designed to work in conjunction with your instrument’s case.

 Temperature and Humidity Gauges